bbauska/meta-react-basics/README.md

   alt="."
   width="30%" />
 </p>
-Now that you've completed the module, you should be able to describe navigation design in React with a focus on single and multi-page navigation, create and implement a root in the form of a navbar, demonstrate the conditional implementation and rendering of multiple components, explain the folder structure of a React project in terms of embedded or referenced assets, demonstrate how to manipulate image assets using reference paths, and use media assets such as audio and video with React.
+<p>Now that you've completed the module, you should be able to describe navigation design in React with a focus on single and multi-page navigation, create and implement a root in the form of a navbar, demonstrate the conditional implementation and rendering of multiple components, explain the folder structure of a React project in terms of embedded or referenced assets, demonstrate how to manipulate image assets using reference paths, and use media assets such as audio and video with React.</p>
-Congratulations.
+<p>Congratulations.
 You've now covered most of the basic concepts in React, and you're ready to complete this module's quiz and review the additional resources for this module.
 There's just one more module left before you complete this course.
-In the next module, you'll apply your knowledge by completing a mini-project in Reacts by building a calculator app.
+In the next module, you'll apply your knowledge by completing a mini-project in Reacts by building a calculator app.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 19 of module 3 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>19.
 Additional resources</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->